mikeTheLightning/gfn_to_pfn/README.md

 ## Usage

+> [!IMPORTANT]
-> [!IMPORTANT] Addresses written to the proc entry need to be the guest's FRAME number.
+> Addresses written to the proc entry need to be the guest's frame number.
 > Giving an address from the VM's proccess's virtual address space does not work.
 > You first need to read the process's pagemap to retrieve the frame number within the VM
 > associated with that virtual address, pause the program before its termination in the VM